 Something’s Coming: The BBC Recordings 1969–1970 is a compilation of live recordings by YES.
 They are the only live recordings to feature the band’s original lineup.
 The recordings are of YES‘ early performances on BBC radio.
-The two-disc set features liner notes from original guitarist Peter Banks, who was fired from the band shortly after these recordings were made.
+The two-disc set features liner notes from original guitarist Peter Banks, who left the band shortly after these recordings were made.

-If you mention the name Yes to most people it will conjure up images of albums and stage shows on an epic scale with unearthly Roger Dean images.
+If you mention the name YES to most people it will conjure up images of albums and stage shows on an epic scale with unearthly Roger Dean images.
 They were undeniably one of the most successful British bands of the seventies and have continued, with something of a revolving line up, to the present day.

-This album goes right back to the beginning of the story and finds the band Still in a formative stage but with many pointers to the unique Yes sound that would later develop.
-Yes played their first gig at East Mersey Youth Camp in Essex, on August 4th 1968 and their second at The Marquee the following night.
+This album goes right back to the beginning of the story and finds the band Still in a formative stage but with many pointers to the unique YES sound that would later develop.
+YES played their first gig at East Mersey Youth Camp in Essex, on August 4th 1968 and their second at The Marquee the following night.
 The original line up consisted of Chris Squire on bass, Jon Anderson on vocals, Peter Banks on guitar, Bill Bruford on drums and Tony Kaye on organ.

 Anderson had spent some time in a band called The Warriors and had also released a couple of sugary singles under the pseudonym of Hans Anderson.
 Squire and Banks were in a band called Syn and then later joined Anderson in a short lived outfit called Mabel Greers Toyshop.
 Jazz drummer Bruford was recruited from a Melody Maker ad and Kaye came after a bid spell with a band called Bittersweet.
 All the recordings on this album feature this original line up.
 They are typical of the mixture of songs that the band played at the time.